jaysonalfie/-100daysofcode/log.md

 **Thought's**:Still at cross roads on how this will work ....more research maybe....well only one way to find out

 **Link To Work**: no link to this work yet

+### August 2nd - Day 78 of 100

+**Today's Progress**: Still tried to make the cloud function to connect to the MySQL instance.

+**Thought's**:I think either there is something that I am missing on the logic....I hope I will crack this...I am so close....just have to figure out where

+**Link To Work**: no link to this work yet